deeikele/azureml-e2e-tests/README.md

 ## Prompt

 Generate a number of unit tests in python, to run the following test cases against an Azure Machine Learning workspace.
 The workspace should be loaded using MLclient and a json config file.

+Tests:
-Tests: 1.
-Submit a job 2.
-Submit a pipeline job 3.
-Create a cusotm environment 4.
-Create a dataset with some dummy data 5. create compute instance 6. create a component 7. create a prompt flow
+1. Submit a job
+2. Submit a pipeline job
+3. Create a cusotm environment
+4. Create a dataset with some dummy data
+5. Create compute instance
+6. Create a component
+7. Create a prompt flow
+8. Register a model
+9. Deploy a model